anhadgill23/tracking_orders/README.md

 ## Setup

 1. Run `docker-compose build` to set up the application in a docker container.
-2. Run `docker-compose run web rails console` to open the console to test it.
+2. Run `docker-compose run web rails console` to open the console to test it or simply `docker-compose run web` to run the server.